plibin-vub/WIS-project/INSTALL.md

 * move the newly created configuration file to
  * C:\DrinkingBuddies\config.xml (on Windows)
  * /etc/drinking_buddies/config.xml (on MacOS X, Linux or other Unix-based systems)
+* build the war file
+ * cd $WIS-project
+ * ant
+ * after a succesful build, the drinking-buddies.war can be found in $WIS-project/dist
+* install drinking-buddies.war in your servlet container
+ * for this, consult you servlet container manual
+* you should now be able to access the application on the URL where you installed the war file on
+ * NOTE 1: the context of the application is db, so to run the application you should use the url http://mydomain.com/install-url/db/
+ * NOTE 2: You can change the default context (db) in $WIS-project/WebRoot/WEB-INF/web.xml; to do this, you should change the servlet mappings